PaulOfford/mbserver/README.md

 An example is - `@MB JO01EV LEG 29 2023-01-27 EN-GB`

-The @MB announcement mechanism is controlled by three configuration parameters you'll find near the top of the script file:
+The @MB announcement mechanism is controlled by three configuration parameters in settings.py:

 * `announce` - switches the mechanism on and off, default is True which means on
 * `mb_announcement_timer` - sets the delay between announcements, default is 300 seconds